-Not everyone will always see the benefit of all therapies, and treatment options vary for each PTSD sufferer; as such, they are best discussed on a one-to-one basis with a doctor.
-However, novel options such as acupuncture provide a drug-free, therapeutic option to explore with huge potential for positive results.
-It is a great option to utilise while waiting for treatment, and also as an ongoing method of keeping symptoms at bay.
+Acupuncture is a safe, non-stigmatising and therapeutic treatment that has proven to be effective in reducing PTSD and C-PTSD symptoms.
+Not everyone will always see the benefit of all therapies as treatment options vary for each person so they are best discussed on a one-to-one basis with a GP or medical professional.
+However, options such as acupuncture provide a drug-free, therapeutic option to explore with huge potential for positive results.
+It is a great option to utilise while waiting for treatment, and also in addition in between treatment and therapy sessions.

-It’s also important to note, that while choosing your PTSD recovery path you need to address both the symptoms and the underlying condition.
-NICE guidance from 2005 and 2011 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+It’s important to note, that while choosing your PTSD or C-PTSD recovery path you need to address both the symptoms and the underlying condition.
+NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).